smapiot/piral/src/tooling/piral-cli/README.md

 - [**piral-cli-local-feed**](https://github.com/FlorianRappl/piral-cli-local-feed), provides the ability to start a local feed service
 - [**piral-cli-dotenv**](https://github.com/FlorianRappl/piral-cli-dotenv), provides the ability to easily integrate environment variables

-Also the following bundler plugin exists (bringing build / debug capabilities):
+Also the following bundler plugin exists (bringing build/debug capabilities):

 - [**piral-cli-parcel**](https://github.com/smapiot/piral-cli-parcel), provides an integration for Parcel (v1) as a bundler
 - [**piral-cli-parcel2**](https://github.com/smapiot/piral-cli-parcel2), provides an integration for Parcel (v2) as a bundler